CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Attack

- -  Annotation 12: An attack is considered to be resolved and concluded when the final strike, all special actions resulting from the final strike, and the associated body check are resolved.
+ -  **Annotation 12**: An attack is considered to be resolved and concluded when the final strike, all special actions resulting from the final strike, and the associated body check are resolved.
- -  Annotation 13: An attack may not be canceled once its strikes have been assigned.
+ -  **Annotation 13**: An attack may not be canceled once its strikes have been assigned.
 A strike may not be canceled once the dice-roll for the strike has been made.
- -  Annotation 14: A canceled attack has no effect on its target company, except that the company is considered in its history to have faced the attack.
+ -  **Annotation 14**: A canceled attack has no effect on its target company, except that the company is considered in its history to have faced the attack.
- -  Annotation 15: An attack must be the first declared action in a chain of effects, i.e., a creature card may not be played in response to another card in the same chain of effects.
+ -  **Annotation 15**: An attack must be the first declared action in a chain of effects, i.e., a creature card may not be played in response to another card in the same chain of effects.
 Revealing an on-guard creature is an exception.
  -  In order to cancel an attack or to directly affect an attack, the character doing so must be in the company facing the attack.
 Note that the region/site type a hazard creature was keyed to can be affected otherwise.
  -  Cards only modify attacks if they say they specifically mention attacks.
  -  When a minion company defeats an attack with no * by the MPs, the creature goes to the out-of-play pile belonging to the person who played the attack.
 They may still be taken as a trophy, but go to the appropriate out-of-play pile when the trophy is discarded.